zach3141592/ICS4U_Summative/README.md

 # Genetic Code Optimizer

 A web application that analyzes and optimizes genetic sequences using neural networks.
-The application can identify problems in genetic code, fix them automatically, and optimize the sequences for desired traits.
+The application can identify problems in genetic code, fix them automatically using ML, and optimize the sequences for desired traits.

 ## Features